 13. The side of the front image on the Shroud shows a 2 inch wide elliptical wound - the size of a typical Roman spear (John 19:34).
 Post-mortem (after death) blood and watery fluid flowed down from this wound.

 14. The blood running down his arms is at the correct angles for a crucifixion victim.
 Two angles for the blood flow can be seen on his arms.
 These two angles are consistent with the crucifixion victim shifting between two positions while on the cross in order to breath.
 (See #2 above) What appears to be blood on the Shroud has passed 13 tests proving that it is real human blood.
 The presence of "X" and "Y" chromosomes indicates that the blood is from a male.
 The blood type is AB.
 And most significantly, the blood is high in bilirubin which is a compound produced by the liver when it processes damaged red blood cells, which occurs when a victim is severely beaten, as Jesus was.
 Normal blood turns very dark brown to black as it ages over days and weeks, but the blood marks on the Shroud show a reddish hue.
-There are multiple possible causes for this coloration.
+There are various proposed causes for this coloration.

 15. All paintings of the Middle Ages showed the nails through the center of the palms, but nails through the palms do not support sufficient weight since there is no bone structure above this location.
 Archeology has confirmed that during crucifixion, the nails were driven through the wrists.
 The Shroud shows the correct nail locations - through the wrist instead of through the palm.
+This indicates that the images on the Shroud are not from the Middle Ages.

 16. On the Shroud, the thumbs are folded under, contrary to all paintings of the Middle Ages.
 Nails through the wrists automatically fold the thumbs under due to contact of the nail with the nerve that goes through the wrist.